qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

    list of all the polygons that contain the clicked point.
    All the overlapping features from the active layer are selected.

-.. note:: Use the `Reselect Features` tool to reselect your previous selection.
+.. tip:: Use the `Reselect Features` tool to reselect your previous selection.
    Very useful when you have painstakingly made a selection, and then click somewhere else accidentally and clear your selection.